 - Writing specifically for your social media audience

 - Including a call to action that creates a sense of scarcity and or urgency

 3. Tell Stories

-According to a study by The Manifest and Smart Insights, 24% of social media marketers said that their top challenges included developing a formal strategy and building a community of followers.
+According to a study by The Manifest and Smart Insights, 24% of social media thought leaders said that their top challenges included developing a formal strategy and building a community of followers.

 Engaging your audience on social media isn’t particularly difficult.
 But it does require you to share your brand story in a way that resonates with your target audience.
 The idea of storytelling has not changed over time, but the mediums we use have.
 Telling a great story requires you to evoke a reaction.

 Dove markets its DermaSeries products in a low-key fashion through stories of real customers who use their products.
 After all, people who struggle with eczema, psoriasis, or dry skin know how troublesome and sensitive these conditions can be.
 Their Instagram feed shares stories like the one below.

 View this post on Instagram